(Part 1 is HERE)

-Relationships with chronically ill people, whether they are partners, friends, or family members can be difficult.
+Relationships with chronically-ill people (whether they are partners, friends, or family members) are often difficult.
 It’s easy to feel frustrated and begin to resent them.
-In Part 1, I mentioned that perhaps we need to admit it’s difficult and carry on.
-But that’s not a tangible answer …
+In Part 1, I mentioned that perhaps we need to admit it’s difficult and carry on – but that’s not a tangible answer.

-Maybe admitting that we find relationships with chronically ill people difficult has identified problems in ourselves.
-Maybe we’ve seen assumptions or expectations we’ve been holding onto which are harmful.
-Perhaps it’s simply confirmed that our chronically ill friend is the one who is hurting us, whether intentionally or otherwise.
-Either way the problem has not been solved.
+Maybe admitting that we find relationships with chronically-ill people difficult has identified problems in ourselves.
+Maybe we’ve seen assumptions or expectations we’ve been holding on to which are harmful.
+Perhaps it has simply confirmed that our chronically-ill friend is the one who is hurting us, whether intentionally or otherwise.
+Either way, we have not yet solved the problem.

 The relationship has been affected and we feel frustrated and resentful.
 So what do we do?

 Sometimes we need to learn to be (temporarily) satisfied with less.
-The only way we can really do this is if our strongest hope is in our relationship with Jesus rather than our relationship with our chronically ill loved one.
+The only way we can do this is if our strongest hope is in our relationship with Jesus rather than our relationship with our chronically-ill loved one.

-In looking at our relationship with our chronically ill family member, we must not forget about our other relationships.
-The problem, after all, is not that we are angry at someone ‘more vulnerable’ than us, it is that we are refusing to love someone God created.
+As we look at our relationships with our chronically-ill family members, we must not forget about our other relationships.
+After all, the problem is not that we are angry at someone “more vulnerable” than us, it is that we are refusing to love someone God created.